Women Owned Businesses. Who Runs the World? Girls!

 Women-Owned Businesses? – Hey, That’s Us!

 I’m incredibly pleased to say Eastern Engineering Group also falls into this category of Women-Owned Businesses.
-With the help of our fearless, kind, and encouraging leader, Raissa Lopez, Eastern Engineering Group has proudly completed over 9,000 projects over the course of 15 years.
+With the help of our fearless, kind, and encouraging leader, Raissa Lopez, Eastern Engineering Group has proudly completed over 9,000 projects for 15 years.
 Amongst our skilled staff, you can find incredibly talented female engineers brimming with knowledge and innovative ideas.
 With the perfect mix of education topped with the cherry of incomparable experience, our engineers make dreams a reality.

 “Women have been able to break society outlines.
 Nowadays, they have been included in politics, army, education and health fields.”